 Solute carrier family 13 member 2 (Na /di- and tricarboxylate cotransporter 1) (NaDC-1) (Renal sodium/dicarboxylate cotransporter).
 Transports citrate and other Krebs cycle intermediates across the

 apical membrane of kidney proximal tubules and small intestinal cells (Pajor and Sun 2010; Bergeron et al. 2013).
-Transmembrane helices 7 and 11 in NaDC1 contains residues critical for function (Pajor and Sun 2010; Pajor et al., 2011).
+Transmembrane helices 7 and 11 in NaDC1 contains residues critical for function (Pajor and Sun 2010; Pajor et al. 2011).
 The mouse ortholog can transport succinate and adipate, but the rabbit transporter transports only succinate.
 Multiple amino acids in TMSs 8, 9 and 10 contribute to the transport of adipate, and A504 plays an important role while TMSs 3 and 4 function in substrate recognitioin (Oshiro and Pajor 2006; Oshiro et al. 2006).
 Pajor and Randolph 2005 have provided evidence for large-scale changes in the structure of NaDC-1 during the transport cycle.

 SLC13A2 or NaDC1 of Homo sapiens